calinburloiu/couchdoop/README.md

     --output /user/johnny/output
 ```

 For argument `--couchbase-view-keys` you must provide a ';' separated list of keys used to query the view.
 Couchbase accepts array keys for views.
 In the above example two keys are passed.

+You can control the parallelism with the number of keys you provide and with the `--hadoop-mappers` argument.
-Each Hadoop _map_ task will take a key to query the view.
-The many the keys you provide here the more you increase the parallelism.
+If the `--hadoop-mappers` argument is not used, each Hadoop _map_ task will take one key to query the view; otherwise the keys will be divided to the specified number of mappers.
+Each mapper will have to query at least a whole key, so you can't have more mappers than couchbase keys.

 Let's assume that we want to import user click events from Couchbase.
 For each event we create a document that contains the date in the key.
 For example, key `click::johnny::1404736126`, contains username "Johnny" and the UNIX time 1404736126 when the click was performed.
 Behind the key we store the following document which tracks the fact that the user clicked button download on pixel coordinate (23, 46):

 ```json
 {